TeXworks/texworks/trunk/modules/QtPDF/README.md

 This branch contains an work-in-progress PDF viewer that is intended to replace the `PDFWidget` class in `src/PDFDocument.cpp`.
-Only the files in `src` are intended to be merged into the TeXworks tree---everything else is just a test app that streamlines the prototyping process.
+Only the files in `src` are intended to be merged into the TeXworks tree---everything else is part of test apps that streamline the prototyping process.

-The test app is called `pdf_viewer` and upon launching, it uses the classes contained in the `src` folder to display a copy of the PGF manual.
-The PGF manual was chosen as a test case because:
+Upon launching, the test app uses the classes contained in the `src` folder to display a copy of the PGF manual.
+The PGF manual was chosen as a test case
+because:

   - It was produced by TeX.
   - It is extensively cross-referenced with hyperlinks.